-C) Lack of division of labor and specialization: Uneconomic and small size of unit banks hamper the introduction of division of labor and specialization.
+C) Lack of division of labour and specialization: Uneconomic and small size of unit banks hamper the introduction of division of labour and specialization.
 It also renders the use of modern equipment in banking invisible and thereby affects the efficiency of banks.

-D) Disparity in interest rate: In this system, there is a disparity in interest rates because of the no transferability of funds from surplus areas to deficit areas.
+D) The disparity in interest rate: In this system, there is a disparity in interest rates because of the no transferability of funds from surplus areas to deficit areas.
 Different banks charge different rates of interest depending on the demand and supply of funds in the area of operation.

 E) Lack of banking facilities in backward areas: Under the unit banking system, the backward areas continue to remain unbanked areas.
 A unit bank due to its limited resources and in view of its profit motive cannot be opened in backward areas.

 F) Costly remittance of funds: Transfer of funds from one place to another is very costly and inconvenient in the unit banking system because of the absence of branches of unit banks.

 The analysis of the advantages and disadvantages of branch banking and unit banking systems revels that branch banking has more advantages and it’s better than unit banking.